DN-Bootcamp/DN-Basic-Web-Framework/README.md

 ## 3. How to use the Framework
 ### Starting the Project
-Open the `index.html` folder in a browser.
+Open the `.src/index.html` file in a browser.

 ### Adding HTML
 HTML can be added to the `index.html` file within the `./src` directory.